 Another Thing In The Closet

-The long and short of it is that although I was able to get most of the niceties working (including Bluetooth input), I never had the time to fix dual display support under Sierra (which is critical for me) and ended up installing on it instead–which worked beautifully with everything, except that power management and fan control lack finesse to a degree where the machine was substantially louder–and even with handpicked components, the fan noise was too much compared to my .
+The long and short of it is that although I was able to get most of the niceties working (including Bluetooth input), I never had the time to fix dual display support under Sierra (which is critical for me) and ended up installing Elementary on it instead–which worked beautifully with everything, except that Linux power management and fan control lack finesse to a degree where the machine was substantially louder–and even with handpicked components, the fan noise was too much compared to my mini.

 Thin and Big vs Fat and Locked Down

-In fact, I’ve been pondering if I shouldn’t follow through–just get a cheap fanless PC to dual boot between and and call it a day.
+In fact, I’ve been pondering if I shouldn’t follow through–just get a cheap fanless PC to dual boot between Windows and Linux and call it a day.
 I’ve even drafted a shortlist (currently topped by the Mele PCG35 paired with an LG 43UD79), and the only two hard requirements are that it has to be utterly noise-free (so low-end fanless machines are mostly OK), and that it needs to be able to drive a 4K display.

 Less Entropy is More